 Our budget represents our plan for achieving our mission and strategic goals while operating as effectively and efficiently as possible.
-Table 4 shows our board-approved budget amounts for FYs 2020 and 2019.
-The overall FY 2020 budget increased by 3.0% over the 2019 budget.
+Table 4 shows our board-approved budget amounts for FYs 2021 and 2020.
+The overall FY 2021 budget increased by 4.2% over the 2020 budget.

-In FY 2020, we continued to carry out our mission, program goals, and objectives within the available budget.
-Our board-approved budget for FY 2020 was \$77.6 million and the congressional limitation on our spending was \$77.0 million.
-The FY 2019 congressional limitation was \$74.6 million.
-The congressional limitation is the spending limit imposed by Congress on the non-reimbursable portion of our budget for the year.
-It limits the
+In FY 2021, we continued to carry out our mission, program goals, and objectives within the available budget.
+Our board-approved budget for FY 2021 was just under \$80.9 million and the congressional limitation on our spending was \$80.4 million.
+The FY 2020 congressional limitation was \$77.0 million.
+The congressional limitation is the spending limit imposed by Congress on the non-reimbursable activity portion of our budget for the year.
+It limits the amount of assessments that we may use to pay for administrative expenses.
+The limitation includes assessment amounts for the current year as well as assessment carryover from prior years.